 As I talked about in my newsletter, my time in Portugal felt very much like ‘real life’ – I mostly spent my days writing, working and going for walks, with occasional meals out and even more occasional tourist activities (which I largely saved for my friend’s visit).
 This felt a bit strange, since all my previous travel has been either backpacking on savings (in my pre-business days) or shorter trips where I could scale back on my work till I returned home.
 I found it interesting trying to balance work and life, and I’m not sure I did a particularly good job.
 When I work, I tend to do it all damn day, so saying I’ll work in the morning and go out in the afternoon doesn’t really work for me.
 The answer may lie in ‘batching’, and dedicating certain days to work and certain days to play.
 It’s something I’ll have to experiment more with as I travel.

-I had one co-working session with friends in The Mill, a cafe with good coffee and wifi, but apart from that I always worked from home.
+I had one co-working session with friends in a cafe with good coffee and wifi, but apart from that I always worked from home.
 So long as I’ve got a little table or desk to sit at, I’m good.
 The main reason I use co-working offices is to get some social interaction in my life, but I didn’t really need that during my time in Portugal.
 I had friends I met with regularly in Lisbon, and a friend from back home visited me for a couple of weeks too.
 Having a strong online community and regular Facetime sessions with my darling mother helped, too.
 Maybe in other places I visit I’ll make more of an effort to find co-working offices to work from, but I didn’t feel the need here.

 Some Highlights from My Time in Portugal